 Sourdough, while certainly delicious, is also very nutritious.
 It is easily digestible, as lactic acids make the vitamins and minerals in the bread more available to us by helping to neutralize the phytates in flour that can hinder absorption.

 Using a bread machine for sourdough

-It is possible to make sourdough bread with most machines as long as you follow a decent recipe, but some models are better than others.
+It is possible to make sourdough bread with most machines, as long as you follow a decent recipe, but some models are better than others.
 The most important thing to check for is an adjustable rising timer.
-Sourdoughs take a lot longer to rise than breads made to leaven with commercial yeast.
+Sourdoughs take a lot longer to rise than bread made to leaven with commercial yeast.
 The time it will take to rise depends on the preferment, and this can be difficult to estimate when using a baking machine.

 It is best to use a sourdough bread machine mix, such as Prepared Pantry’s Old World Whole Grain Sourdough Bread Machine Mix available from Amazon or in your local specialty shop.